Francis Lovelace: Career

 The five Lovelace brothers supported Charles I in the English Civil War.
 Francis was a Colonel in the Royalist army and was governor of Carmarthen Castle in Wales from June 1644 until it was surrendered to Parliamentary troops in October 1645 after a fierce battle in which his brother, William, was killed.
 He and another brother, Dudley, migrated to Europe and served with the French army later in the 1640s.
 The brothers later supported Charles II, and spent time in exile like him, in his fight to be restored to the throne.

 Lovelace lived in Virginia where his sister, Anne Gorsuch, had migrated after marriage, from 1650 until after the colony was seized by the English Parliamentary commissioners in 1652 when the governor, Sir William Berkeley, dispatched him to France to inform Charles II.
+Though he is referred to in the administration entry as a bachelor, he is known to have married one Blanche Talbot secretly at the age of 38 and was "later forced or persuaded to leave his wife".
 He returned to England in 1658, the year of Oliver Cromwell's death.
 In 1659, he was arrested and confined in the Tower of London until after the fall of the Parliamentary government and the restoration of Charles II in 1660.

 Charles gave his brother, the Duke of York (later to become King James II), rights to the colony of Nieuw Amsterdam when Richard Nicolls took it from the Dutch in 1667.
 Many English colonists did not like Nicolls because they thought Oliver Cromwell had been their savior.

 Governor of New York

 The Duke of York appointed Lovelace the second governor of the New York Colony in 1668 after the departure of Richard Nicolls.
 While in office he purchased Staten Island from the local Native Americans, among whom he sent Church of England missionaries, granted 'freedom of conscience' to the English, Dutch and Swedish populations of the colony, organised infantry and militia companies and expanded New York City's defences.
 During his time in NY, he ran and operated the King's House tavern (also known as Lovelace Tavern) in lower Manhattan.
 The tavern was built in 1670 in the Stadt Huys Block and rediscovered by archeologists in 1979–1980.

-Despite his defensive preparations, his administration was terminated by the temporary re-capture of the colony by the Dutch in 1673 when, for a brief period the Dutch Admiral Cornelis Evertsen the youngest seized New York City, to little opposition, and re-established Nieuw Amsterdam.
+Despite his defensive preparations, his administration was terminated by the temporary recapture of the colony by the Dutch in 1673 when, for a brief period the Dutch Admiral Cornelis Evertsen the youngest seized New York City, to little opposition, and re-established Nieuw Amsterdam.
 At the time of the invasion, Lovelace was out of the colony, meeting with the Governor of Connecticut, John Winthrop Jr. in Hartford, Connecticut, in the course of planning the first postal system from New York to Boston.
-From 1673 to 1674, Dutch naval Captain Anthony Colve acted as military governor-general until England recovered the colony under the terms of the Treaty of Westminster in 1674.
+From 1673 to 1674, Dutch marine Captain Anthony Colve acted as military governor-general until England recovered the colony under the terms of the Treaty of Westminster in 1674.